The tempered disk and the tempered cohomology: Ind-Banach modules

 Theorem \ref{thm:CBorn_IndBan_derived_equivalent} tells us that from the point of view of derived geometry, the categories $\CBornK$ and $\Ind(\BanK)$ are equivalent.
-However, the former is a much more concrete category than the latter and often permits the application of the methods and theorems of functional analysis.
+However, $\CBornK$ is a much more concrete category than $\Ind(\BanK)$ and often permits the application of the methods and theorems of functional analysis.
 Therefore, we prefer to phrase our results in terms of bornological spaces instead of ind-Banach spaces whenever convenient.